nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 133
 00:07:38,069 --> 00:07:43,658
-[SPEAKER_02]: planning out all these spreads to like we're leaving time in there to do these.
+[SPEAKER_02]: planning out all these spints, too, like we're leaving time in there to do these.

 134
 00:07:44,228 --> 00:07:46,144